cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 ## Decision

-Add an extra nonce lane to support optional un-ordered transaction inclusion, the default lane provides ordered semantic, the same as current behavior, the new one provides the un-ordered semantic.
+Add an extra nonce lane to support optional un-ordered transaction inclusion, the default lane provides ordered semantic the same as before, the new one will provide un-ordered semantic.
 The transaction can choose which lane to use.

 One of the design goals is to keep minimal overhead and breakage to the existing users who don't use the new feature.

 ### Transaction Format

-It doesn't change the transaction format itself, but re-use the high bit of the exisitng 64bits nonce value to identify the lane, `0` being the default ordered lane, `1` being the new unordered lane.
+It doesn't change the transaction format itself, but re-use the MSB(most significant bit) of the existing 64bits nonce value to identify the lane, `0` being the default ordered lane, `1` being the new un-ordered lane.

 ### Account State